blockbridge/blockbridge-kb/guide/custom-certs/index.md

 Create a custom Apache configuration file
 -----------------------------------------

-Copy the configuration directives from the “Apache Configuration Template” section below into a new file named `zz-blockbridge-tls.conf`.
+Copy the configuration directives from the [Apache Configuration Template](#apache-configuration-template) section below into a new file named `zz-blockbridge-tls.conf`.
 Replace the following placeholders with information appropriate to your installation:

 * `FQDN` - The fully-qualifiied domain name (as specified in your TLS certificate).
 Be sure to fill in your FQDN in both VirtualHost directives.